Dr Evija Trofimova

 Another individual research project, tentatively called “The New York Writing”, builds on my ongoing interest in the “artifactuality” of urban writing in the context of a number of contemporary New York prose authors.
 The project aims to fill the gap in current scholarship by asking how technology affects the writer’s perception of space – physical, virtual, mediated, imagined and written – and how particular locations and the “things” assembling them, including writing “hardware”, affect through their material potencies the outcomes of writing.
 It also revisits New York as a writing space – at once experiential, technological, cultural and imagined.

 “The New York Writing” project grew out of my work on the writing habits and “habitats” of contemporary American author Paul Auster, the topic of my doctoral thesis.
 Taking Auster’s oeuvre (and in particular, his films and other collaborative projects) as a case study, I investigated the role of various writing technologies, concepts and spaces as one’s “writing tools”, and I performed creative-critical readings of Auster’s work in situ in New York.
 The resulting book, Paul Auster’s Writing Machine: A Thing to Write With, was first published by Bloomsbury Academic in 2014, and a new paperback edition was released in 2016.
 Reviewers have noted its theoretical astuteness, “trenchant analysis”, “deft deployment of methodological inventiveness” and “readerly zeal”.

 The beginning of my interest in the relationship between cinema and literature was marked by my MA project (2007) which explored the cinematic qualities in Anglo-Japanese writer Kazuo Ishiguro’s early novels A Pale View of Hills and An Artist of the Floating World.

-Critical thinking and theory; Poststructuralism; Thing theory / object-oriented ontology; Heuristic/performative research; Close reading
+Critical thinking and theory; Poststructuralism; Thing theory; Heuristic/performative research; Close reading

 Teaching | Current